 Singapore, officially the Republic of Singapore, is a sovereign city-state and island country in Southeast Asia at the southern tip of the Malay Peninsula.
 Singapore is one of the world's major commercial hubs, with the fourth largest financial center and one of the five busiest ports.
 This globalized and diversified city-state has the third-highest per capita income in the world.
 The city features wide cultural and linguistic diversity, with influences from Malay, Chinese, and Indian culture, as well as the British colonial period.

 Exchange students will take 20 modular credits (MCs) per semester at Yale-NUS, which is considered a full load.
 This usually means four courses per semester, each worth 5 MCs.
 In principle, all Yale-NUS courses are open to exchange students, as long as the student has taken any required pre-requisites for a given course.
 Common curriculum courses and courses offered at NUS may be possible on a case-by-case basis.
 Note that it can be difficult to get spots in NUS courses, and each NUS course is worth 4 MCs (versus 5 MCs for Yale-NUS courses).
 Exchange students can take a maximum of 1-2 courses at NUS faculties outside of Yale-NUS.
 Course offerings differ by semester.
 Students are advised to be flexible and have multiple course options in mind.
-Review the listing of Yale-NUS courses offered in Fall 2017 and Spring 2018 for reference.
-Updated course listings will be provided following acceptance to Yale-NUS College.
+Review the course listings from previous years on the Incoming Exchange Students page under the heading "Academics at Yale-NUS."